Lora-net/radio_firmware_images/lr1110/modem/README.md

 1. Send `SetRegion()` command with targeted region

 This workaround should be used for development purpose only as it could have an impact on flash the lifetime but  **SHALL NOT** be used for production purpose.

+#### Frame counter

+In the case `nb_trans` > 1, if duty cycle limit is reached before the end of the sequence (`nb_trans` is reached or a reception occurs), the frame counter of the next packet is not incremented.

+#### Data-rate profile

+If the data-rate profile is updated by the network, the data returned by the `GetAdr()` command is not consistent.

+#### Watchdog

+If the internal watchdog is triggered during a radio operation (transmission, reception, GNSS or Wi-Fi scan), it is ignored.
+The user has to make sure that a watchdog is running on the application side.

+#### GetCharge

+The command `GetCharge()` returns erroneous values.